 I checked one more thing because I got a bit of a greedy streak going and asked if the fact that he was driving under the influence of medication for chest congestion prescribed at a hospital emergency room, as opposed to drinking too much, made any difference and they said no. That was the rate either way.
 So I called my client and let him know what I had and that it was in writing and verbally confirmed.
 He was ecstatic and said he would run it by his partner the next day.
 I talked to him the next day and his partner said to go for it so I sent an application and ordered an exam.
 He said he would be traveling and would get the exam done when he got back.

 Long story short things began to drag and the he called and said his partner had asked the NW Mutual agent to get appointed with the company I had quoted and he had already signed an application through the other agent.

 Bottom line.
-I would make this post about being thrown under the bus, but the good news is that in the absence of elevated liver functions or a history of alcohol abuse, we now have a company that can get us approved life insurance at a reasonable rate just 3 months out from a single DUI incident.
+I would make this post about being thrown under the bus, but the good news is that in the absence of elevated liver functions or a history of alcohol abuse, we now have a company that can get us approved life insurance after a DUI at a reasonable rate just 3 months out from a single DUI incident.
 If you have any questions or think your situation might fit into this scenario, call or email me directly.
 Do not call your NW Mutual agent.
 My name is Ed Hinerman.
 Let’s talk.